cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### create-validator

-The command `create-validator` allow user to create new validator initialized with a self-delegation to it.
+The command `create-validator` allows users to create new validator initialized with a self-delegation to it.

 Usage: